 Other accounts of the story say it was work rather than gambling, that kept Montagu at his desk all day.
 Whichever way, the meat between bread bug caught up on a lot of people resulting in naming ‘the sandwich’ in honor of the Earl.

-Worthy of note is that some people believe the sandwich was invented earlier.
+Worthy of note is that some people believe the sandwich was one of the foods invented earlier.
 It is said that the Arabs were the first to stuff meat between ‘Pita’, their kind of bread.
 Although John Montagu may not have been the first to think of/eat a sandwich, he was certainly the one that gave rise to the name “Sandwich”.

 The popsicle, a child’s favourite, is a frozen snack held by the stick.
 Little wonder an 11-year-old boy, Frank Epperson, invented them by mistake.